coding-with-craftsmen/asciicamera/README.md

 After copying the jar to your raspberry pi, you can run the application with `java -jar asciicamera-1.0-SNAPSHOT.one-jar.jar`

-When adding a filename as parameter the camara is not used but the given filename.
+When adding a filename as parameter the camera is not used but the given filename.